 Your sanity and peace of mind may be heavily impacted and your trust in humanity as a whole can vanish completely.

 The most toxic part of the narcissistic personality is their overwhelming lack of genuine empathy.
-Emotionally healthy people can’t lie, cheat, hurt, or steal from others because they possess empathy.
+Emotionally healthy people usually don’t lie, cheat, hurt, or steal from others because they possess empathy.
 Since narcissists often lack empathy to a high degree, there is nothing to prevent them from doing all of those things and more with perfect ease.

 They are perfectly able — and often absolutely willing, to run roughshod over anyone who stands in their way or even mildly criticizes them.
 Oftentimes, there are no limits to what they might say or do, to get their way or level out the playing field as they see fit.